stefanvstein/testify/README.md

 (deftest test-the-test
   (eval-as-use 'project.testcase))
 ```
-Automated evaluation and their result is printed to \*out\*, including preparation like evaluating namespace.
-It should be easy to understand automated evaluation.
+Automated evaluation and their result is printed to \*out\*, including preparations like evaluating namespace.
+It should be easy to understand automated evaluation by reading \*out\*.
 Note tear-off namespace `project.testcase-9379`:

 ```
 (clojure.core/in-ns 'project.testcase-9379)